japila-books/spark-sql-internals/mkdocs/spark-sql-Analyzer-ResolveCoalesceHints.md

-== [[ResolveCoalesceHints]] ResolveCoalesceHints Logical Resolution Rule -- Resolving UnresolvedHint Operators with COALESCE and REPARTITION Hints
+# ResolveCoalesceHints Logical Resolution Rule -- Resolving UnresolvedHint Operators with COALESCE and REPARTITION Hints

 `ResolveCoalesceHints` is a logical resolution rule that the <<spark-sql-Analyzer.adoc#ResolveCoalesceHints, Spark Analyzer>> uses to <<apply, resolve UnresolvedHint logical operators>> with `COALESCE` or `REPARTITION` hints (case-insensitive) to <<spark-sql-LogicalPlan-ResolvedHint.adoc#, ResolvedHint>> operators.